 Lorenzo is played by a wispy Jacques Perrin and Aida by Claudia Cardinale, who weighed more than him even back then.
 Lorenzo is transfixed by her beauty, her mystery, and the depth of Verdi’s music.
 Perrin plays him enraptured.
 Aida, reacting to Lorenzo and feeling naked, draws the bathrobe tighter around herself.

 Not a word is spoken between them, yet Zurlini captured the tormented longing and tragic nature of young love in their gazes, which may be the essence of all love.
 After all, isn’t all love tragic in some way?
 The scene reminded me of Faust: “Verweile doch!
 Du bist so schön!”
 (1, v.
 1700: “Stay a while, you are so beautiful!”).
-Of course, The New York Times film critic at the time missed the point entirely, but regardless of the tone deaf review, you can feel the tidal power of attraction in that one scene.
+Of course, The New York Times film critic at the time missed the point entirely, but regardless of the tone deaf review, you can feel the tidal attraction in that one scene.
 It is followed immediately by Cardinale eating eggs and ricotta cheese in the kitchen.
 Pure genius.

 What does all of this mean?
 I think it has to do with what we perceive as “meant to be.”
 The inevitability of their love becomes obvious as the plot develops, finally reaching its climax in a beach scene.
 This, despite their differences in social class, upbringing, and age.
 Lorenzo is driven by his obsession for and fascination with Aida.
 Aida realizes that the only man in her life who truly cares for her is a boy.
 The tender moment they share is intense but fleeting.
 Their love is meant to be but only for a moment.
 Their parting scene at a train station (where else?) is wrenching.
 Verweile doch!
 Du bist so schön!